codeplaysoftware/cuda-to-sycl-nbody/README.md

 #### Bloom

-Bloom is applied through a seperable Gaussian blur, applied once in the horizontal and then the vertical direction.
+Bloom is applied through a separable Gaussian blur, applied once in the horizontal and then the vertical direction.
 The 1D Gaussian kernel is computed by `RendererGL::gaussKernel` and optimized to minimize texel lookups by `RendererGL::optimGaussKernel` following [this guide](https://www.rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/).
 At present, a gaussian window of 49 pixels with sigma = 10.0 is used.
 Multiple passes are possible (ping pong between two RGBA16F frame buffers), though at present we execute only one blur in each direction.

 Note that unlike typical bloom processing, there is no extraction of bright light sources prior to blurring, because the scene (bright stars on a dark background) makes this obsolete.